JBrandonS/MLPNG/README.md

 1. Make any necessary changes to your settings files in `settings/`.
 2. Check the sbatch files in `sbatch/`.
 You may need to correct the array number to match the settings you will be using.
    - Change the conda env used in all the `sbatch` files in `sbatch/`.
-   - You may also want to configure the SLURM options here such as `partition`, `mem`, `cpus-per-task`, and `time` to help your jobs queue faster depending on your needs.
+   - You may also want to configure the slurm options here such as `partition`, `mem`, `cpus-per-task`, and `time` to help your jobs queue faster depending on your needs.
 3. Point the `generator.sh` script to the correct settings files by changing `SETTINGS`, and update any CLI overrides you want in the `ARGS`.

 You can then run the script.

-> This script will use SLURMs run chaining to queue up runs but only start them once a previous run has been completed.
+> This script will use slurm's run chaining to queue up runs but only start them once a previous run has been completed.

 #### Manual Data Generation